sveetch/crispy-forms-foundation/docs/index.rst

 Welcome to crispy-form-foundation's documentation!
 ==================================================

 This is a `Django`_ application to add `django-crispy-forms`_ layout objects for `Foundation for sites`_.

-This app does not include `Foundation for sites`_ assets, you will have to install them yourself in your projects.
+This app does not include `Foundation for sites`_ assets, you will have to install them by yourself in your projects.

 Links
 *****